tvrzna/emptty/README.md

 `Lang` Defines locale for logged user, has higher priority than LANG from global configuration

+`Selection` Requires selection of desktop, basically turns `emptty` file into `.xinitrc` for Xorg and Wayland.
+In this case `Exec` is skipped.

 #### /etc/emptty/custom-sessions/ or ${HOME}/.config/emptty-custom-sessions/
 Optional folders for custom sessions, that could be available system-wide (in case of `/etc/emptty/custom-sessions/`) or user-specific (in case of `${HOME}/.config/emptty-custom-sessions/`), but do not have .desktop file stored on standard paths for Xorg or Wayland sessions.
 Expected suffix of each file is ".desktop".
 See [samples](SAMPLES.md#custom-sessions)